Why does a rabbit have short ears? Why does a rabbit have hot ears? The effect of temperature on a rabbit

 • Selamectin.

 1. The ears become cold, red and swollen.
-At this stage, the animal experiences severe pain.
+At this stage the animal experiences severe pain.

 2. Blisters appear on the ears, which eventually burst, releasing a cloudy liquid with bloody clots.
-The hair on the outside of the ears falls out, the rabbit can no longer hold them upright.
+The hair on the outside of the ears falls out, and the rabbit can no longer hold them upright.

 3. Blackened areas appear on the ears - foci of necrosis.